Tavistock Institute: Professional development

+Sharing knowledge

+The academic journal Human Relations is owned by the Tavistock Institute and published by Sage.

+Recent books and reports published by authors linked to the Institute include a Systems Psychodynamics trilogy, a book on the Theory of Change and how it can be used to support organisational development and a report on labour shortages in the European Union published by Eurofound.

+History

 The early history of the Tavistock Institute overlaps with that of the Tavistock Clinic because many of the staff from the Clinic worked on new, large-scale projects during World War II, and it was as a result of this work that the institute was established.

 During the war, staff from the Tavistock Clinic played key roles in British Army psychiatry.
 Working with colleagues in the Royal Army Medical Corps and the British Army, they were responsible for innovations such as the War Office Selection Boards (WOSBs) and Civil Resettlement Units (CRUs).
 The group that formed around the WOSBs and CRUs were fascinated by this work with groups and organisations, and sought to continue research in this field after the war.
 Various influential figures had visited the WOSBs during the war, so there was scope for consultancy work, but the Clinic staff also planned to become a part of the National Health Service when it was established, and they had been warned that such consultancy and research would not be possible under the auspices of the NHS.
 Because of this, the Tavistock Institute of Human Relations was created in 1947 to carry out work specifically with organisations once the Clinic was incorporated into the NHS.
 The Rockefeller Foundation awarded a significant grant that facilitated the creation of the institute.

 In the early years, income was derived from research grants, contract work, and fees for professional development courses.
 During the 1950s and 1960s, the institute carried out a number of signature projects in collaboration with major manufacturing companies including Unilever, the Ahmedabad Manufacturing and Calico Printing Co., Shell, Bayer, and Glacier Metals.
 They also conducted work for the National Coal Board.
 Particular focuses included management, women in the workplace, and the adoption (or rejection) of new technologies.
 Projects on the interaction between people and technology later became known as the sociotechnical approach.

 The 1950s also saw the institute conducting consumer research and exploring attitudes to things as varied as Bovril, fish fingers, coffee and hair.

 In the 1960s and 1970s, there was a notable focus on public health organisations such as hospitals.
 Studies examined a range of aspects of healthcare, from ward management and operating theatres to the organisation of cleaning staff.

 More recently, the institute has conducted work for the European Commission and British government bodies.